techidaily/site-fox-blue/source/_posts/new-2024-approved-arctic-accolades-top-athletes-and-events.md

 ![american favorite out of the tournament](https://images.wondershare.com/filmora/article-images/american-favorite-out-of-the-tournament.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Zhou is considering the silver win as a consolation prize but he could not showcase his brilliance at the singles competitions.
 However, he said that he would prepare for the Winter Olympics in Milan and make a bigger comeback the world has not seen yet.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 10\.
 Russian Figure Skater Tests Positive for Banned Substance